Mallorca Narrow Gauge

 - Time to explore Palma, Manacor, Soller, Inca and Polença

 We have been escorting travellers to Mallorca for the past 10 years and have created a popular tour that allows visitors to explore this beautiful Mediterranean island using its wonderful narrow gauge railway network.
-It provides the basis for a fabulous private group tour enabling members to discover the stunning scenery, culture and hospitality that this Balearic island has to offer.
+It provides the basis for a fabulous family or private group tour enabling travellers to discover the stunning scenery, culture and hospitality that this Balearic island has to offer.

 Day 1 – To Palma

 Morning flight from preferred regional airport to Palma.
-Coach transfer to city centre hotel where we stay for 5 nights with breakfast included.
-We also include a welcome dinner at the hotel.
+Private transfer to city centre hotel where you stay for 5 nights with breakfast included.

 Day 2 – Manacor and Free Time

-After breakfast we take the train across the island to Manacor, the island’s second city and home of the artificial pearl industry.
+After breakfast you take the train across the island to Manacor, the island’s second city and home of the artificial pearl industry.
 Away from the gift shops, the town has lots of narrow streets with large houses and churches which are worth exploring.
-As the rail tickets are issued on an individual basis you can return to Palma at any point and spend the afternoon exploring the capital of what is the largest of the Balearic Islands.
+Return to Palma and spend the afternoon exploring the capital of what is the largest of the Balearic Islands.
 The old town is a must with the Gothic Cathedral and Moorish palace just two of the sights worth seeing.
 West of the city, hilltop Bellver Castle is a medieval fortress with a distinctive circular shape.
-At this time of year the weather should be warm enough to take a stroll along the seafront with its tree lined promenade and marina.

 Day 3 – Soller